 |Card||Bonus and minimum spending requirements||Our review|

-You can book flights, hotels, rental cars, cruises vacation rentals and various activities with your Chase Ultimate Rewards points through the Chase travel portal.
+Again, you can book flights, hotels, rental cars, cruises, vacation rentals and various activities with your Chase Ultimate Rewards points through the Chase travel portal.
 You will be able to avoid blackout dates on flights, book hotels that aren’t transfer partners and have the flexibility to choose between transferring or paying with points.

 One of the great things about booking a rental car with points through the Chase travel portal is that you can still get primary rental car insurance.
 (You’ll have to pay with points that are attached to a card that comes with primary rental car insurance, like the Chase Sapphire Preferred Card or Chase Sapphire Reserve.)

 Here are the steps you’ll need to take to use the Ultimate Rewards portal.